-- 1. The league is for FUN, all the following rules will be based on this rule. - 2.
-TEAM LOGISTICS - (a) You may field 10 players in the field. - (b) You must have a minimum of 7 players to play a game (otherwise your team will forfeit). - (c) If you have 7 or 8 players the other team MUST supply a catcher (though this catcher cannot make any plays, basically a retriever). - (d) If you have 9 or more players, you must supply your own catcher. - (e) Substitutions - i.
+- (a) You may field 10 players in the field. - (b) You must have a minimum of 7 players to play a game (otherwise your team will forfeit). - (c) If you have 7 or 8 players the other team MUST supply a catcher (though this catcher cannot make any plays, basically a retriever). - (d) If you have 9 or more players, you must supply your own catcher.

+(e) Substitutions

+- i.
 There are free substitutions in the field (unlimited), but every player must remain in the same spot in the batting order.
 An unlimited number of players can bat.
 Every player must bat. - ii.
 In the event that a player must leave a game early, the player is simply skipped at his next scheduled at bat.
 This rule also applies in the event a player is injured and is no longer able to continue batting.
 In the event a player arrives late to the game, he is added to the bottom of the batting lineup. - iii.
 Given this is meant to be a fun league, you may pick up players from another team to ensure you have enough to play a game.
 There are, however, some limits on this rule.
 First, you must have at least 6 of your OWN players.
 During the regular season, you may pick up a total of no more than 3 players from other teams.
 During playoffs, you may not pick up players from other teams. - iv.
 Unlike years past, there are no pinch runners for any batter.
 We don't have the backstops anymore so it is too dangerous for the pinch runner (and not enough room).
 However, after a player reaches base, they may have a pinch runner.
 This pinch runner is the last batter to have made an out.
 Please note that this is only allowed if the player is hurt and cannot run well.
 Please do not abuse this rule (i.e. you may only use a pinch runner for injured players, not slow baserunners).